fullsack73/portfolio-project/.docs/TASKS.md

         - [ ] Reuse "allocation-table" at 'Optimizer.jsx'.
     - [ ] Include the values of the metrics that were used in the filter conditions in the results display.
         - [ ] Reuse "optimizer-results-grid" and "optimizer-result-card" at 'Optimizer.jsx'.
+    - [ ] Add a popup to show the metrics of the selected stock if mouse hovered.
+        - [ ] a simple table class to display metrics will have to do.